brk3/brewtimer/README.md

 brewtimer
 =========

-Simple responsive web app for timing a brew day
+Simple responsive web app for timing a brew day.
+Try it out at https://brk3.github.io/brewtimer

 ## Installation